 After you are done with high school, a wave of excitement and uncertainty is bound to follow.
-You have spent years preparing for a career, this is the time to make decisions and handle dilemmas calmly with as much research as possible.
-There is a vast array of opportunities available and streams to choose from but there is one question that might arise too – what is a gap year and should you consider taking it?
-In this blog post, we try to help you gain some insight and provide you with a list of merits and demerits when it comes to taking a gap year after high school.
+You have spent years preparing for a career and researching.
+This is the time to make decisions and handle dilemmas calmly with as much research as possible.
+There is a vast array of opportunities available and streams to choose from.
+However, there is one question that might arise too – what is a gap year, and should you consider taking it?
+In this blog post, we help you gain some insight.
+We provide you with a list of merits and demerits when it comes to taking a gap year after high school.

 What is a gap year?

-A gap year entails a semester or year of experiential learning, typically taken after high school and prior to career or postsecondary education, in order to deepen one’s practical, professional and personal awareness.
+A gap year entails a semester or year of experiential learning, typically taken after high school and before career or postsecondary education.
+It is meant to deepen one’s practical, professional, and personal awareness.
 For high school students or graduates considering a gap year, the options are plentiful and can be structured programs or self-guided.
-A wide range of options can be explored during a gap year, including experiences with a focus on ecology, animal welfare and conservation, language studies, coding, cultural immersion, and a variety of other topics.
+A wide range of options can be explored during a gap year.
+These are experiences with a focus on ecology, animal welfare and conservation, language studies, coding, cultural immersion, and a variety of other topics.
 A gap year looks different for everyone.
-Basically, it’s a full year or a semester of learning experiences that might include travel, volunteering, paid work, an internship, or a combination of these things.
+It’s a full year or a semester of learning experiences that might include travel, volunteering, paid work, an internship, or a combination of these things.
 It’s typically taken after high school graduation before starting college.

 Why should you take a gap year?